-With that in mind, why not pay these Manchester indies a visit?
+Why not pay these Manchester indies a visit?

-, 19 Lever Street, M1 1BY
+Chapter One 19 Lever Street M1 1BY

 Threatened with closure in 2014 due to the proposal of a new bar next door, this family favourite remains after hundreds turned up to protest.
 Current bestsellers are guaranteed, along with many other titles arranged by genre and a selection of related merchandise such as Paperblank notebooks and fun 3D bookmarks.

-, 506 Wilbraham Road, M21 9AW
+Chorlton Bookshop 506 Wilbraham Road M21 9AW

-This award-winning family bookshop - one of the ‘top 50 in Britain’ - offers titles for adults and children (new and second-hand) plus stationery, gifts and educational toys and games.
+This award-winning family bookshop - one of the "top 50 in Britain" - offers titles for adults and children (new and second-hand) plus stationery, gifts and educational toys and games.
 Staff can order any book in print, many with a next-day delivery service, and there is a well-equipped meeting room for community happenings.

-Urmston Bookshop, 72 Flixton Road, Urmston, M41 5AB
+Urmston Bookshop 72 Flixton Road, Urmston M41 5AB